ayrtonmassey/proj/README.md

 but you will have to uncomment the lines in index.html to use these files.

-If you have any questions, e-mail me @ ayrtonmassey@googlemail.com OR s1208057@sms.ed.ac.uk
+If you have any questions, e-mail me @ ayrtonmassey@googlemail.com.

 ### Data-Flow Analysis Simulator